PacktPublishing/Managing-Data-as-a-Product/Chapter08/OUTLINE.md

 # 08 - Moving through the adoption journey

 ## Description
-We'll see how to successfully move through the adoption journey of the data-as-a-product paradigm.
+In this chapter, we'll see how to successfully move through the adoption journey of the managing data-as-a-product paradigm.
 We will first analyze how a new paradigm spreads within an organization by introducing the main phases of the adoption journey.
-Next, we'll delve deeper into each phase, exploring its objectives, the unique challenges it presents, and the critical organizational and operational activities required at each step.
-Finally, we will see how to define a data strategy that can evolve agilely in the different phases of the adoption journey, adapting to the needs of each of them, making full use of what has been learned in the previous phases.
+Next, we'll delve deeper into each phase, exploring its objectives, the unique challenges it presents, and the critical organizational and operational activities required at each step to start managing data as a product.
+Finally, we will see how to define a data strategy that can evolve agilely in the different phases of the adoption journey, adapting to the needs of each of them, and making full use of what has been learned in the previous phases.

 ## Chapter Headings